AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

       coarse-fine interfaces.
 This cleans up the memory used during the step.

-   -  If is set, then we
-      also add up the mass that left through the boundary over this step.
+   -  If castro.track_grid_losses is set, then we also add up the mass that left through the boundary over this step.
 [9]_